 In the face of stiff competition and constantly changing consumer demand, supply chain executives must improve customer satisfaction while reducing operating expenses to protect their company’s bottom line.
 The key to achieving this lies in proactively optimizing fulfillment operations, especially warehouse picking activities.
 As such, facility managers must choose the right picking strategy for their facility, implement picking best practices and leverage the right automation tools and equipment.

-Read our case study to learn how one top-ten 3PL doubled pick rates and improved order accuracy to 99.9% by leveraging 6 River Systems’ collaborative mobile robots.
+Read our case study to learn how one top-ten 3PL doubled pick rates and improved order picking accuracy to 99.9% by leveraging 6 River Systems’ collaborative mobile robots.
 We can also discuss the solution that’s right for you.
 Contact us today.